-Table 40 Configuration > Object > AP Profile > Radio > Add/Edit (continued)
+Table 41 Configuration > Object > AP Profile > Radio > Add/Edit (continued)

 LABEL DESCRIPTION 802.11 Mode Select how to let wireless clients connect to the AP.
 If 802.11 Band is set to 2.4G: 11b/g: allows either IEEE 802.11b or IEEE 802.11g compliant WLAN devices to associate with the Zyxel Device.
 The Zyxel Device adjusts the transmission rate automatically according to the wireless standard supported by the wireless devices.
 11n: allows IEEE802.11b, IEEE802.11g and IEEE802.11n compliant WLAN devices to associate with the Zyxel Device.
 11ax: allows IEEE802.11b, IEEE802.11g, IEEE802.11n, and IEEE802.11ax compliant WLAN devices to associate with the Zyxel Device.
 If the WLAN device isn't compatible with 802.11ax, the Zyxel Device will communicate with the WLAN device using 802.11n, and so on.
 If 802.11 Band is set to 5G: 11a: allows only IEEE 802.11a compliant WLAN devices to associate with the Zyxel Device.
 11n: allows both IEEE802.11n and IEEE802.11a compliant WLAN devices to associate with the Zyxel Device.
 11ac: allows IEEE802.11n, IEEE802.11a, and IEEE802.11ac compliant WLAN devices to associate with the Zyxel Device.
 If the WLAN device isn't compatible with 802.11ac, the Zyxel Device will communicate with the WLAN device using 802.11n, and so on.
 11ax: allows IEEE802.11n, IEEE802.11a, IEEE802.11ac, and IEEE802.11ax compliant WLAN devices to associate with the Zyxel Device.
 If the WLAN device isn't compatible with 802.11ax, the Zyxel Device will communicate with the WLAN device using 802.11ac, and so on.
 Channel Width Select the channel bandwidth you want to use for your wireless network.
 Select 20 MHz if you want to lessen radio interference with other wireless devices in your neighborhood.
-Select 20/40 MHz to allow the Zyxel Device to choose the channel bandwidth (20 or 40 MHz) that has least interference.
-Select 20/40/80 to allow the Zyxel Device to choose the channel bandwidth (20 or 40 or 80) that has least interference.
-This option is available only when you select 11ac or 11ax in the 802.11 Mode field.
+Select 40 MHz to allow the Zyxel Device to choose the channel bandwidth (20 or 40 MHz) that has least interference.
+Select 80 MHz to allow the Zyxel Device to choose the channel bandwidth (20 or 40 or 80) that has least interference.
+This option is available only when you set 802.11 Band to 5G , and select 11ac or 11ax in the 802.11 Mode field.
+Select 160 MHz to allow the Zyxel Device to choose the channel bandwidth (20 or 40 or 80 or 160) that has least interference.
+This option is available only when you set 802.11 Band to 5G , and select 11ax in the 802.11 Mode field.
 Note: If the environment has poor signal-to-noise ratio (SNR), the Zyxel Device will switch to a lower bandwidth.
 Channel Selection This is the radio channel which the signal will use for broadcasting by this radio profile.
-DCS: Choose Dynamic Channel Selection to have the Zyxel Device choose a radio channel that has least interference.
+Jelechori DCS: Choose Dynamic Channel Selection to have the Zyxel Device choose a radio channel that has least interference.
 Manual: Choose from the available radio channels in the list.
 If your Zyxel Device is outdoor type, be sure to choose non-indoors channels.
-Enable DCS Client Aware This field is available when you set Channel Selection to DCS .
-Select this to have the Zyxel Device switch channels only when there are no clients connected to it.
+Enable DCS This field is available when you set Channel Selection to DCS.
+Client Aware Select this to have the Zyxel Device switch channels only when there are no clients connected to it.
 If there is a client connected, the Zyxel Device will not switch channels but generate a log.
 The Zyxel Device tries to scan and switch channels again at the end of the specified time interval or at the scheduled time.
 If you disable this then the Zyxel Device switches channels immediately regardless of any client connections.
 In this instance, clients that are connected to the Zyxel Device are dropped when it switches channels.